Henry plays accordion in Lord of the Rings Symphony (2026)

 In addition, I played accordion with the Pittsburgh Symphony Orchestra in three performances of Howard Shore’s symphony in July 2004.
 I wrote about these performances in a page on my website:

-Henry joked: As you can tell from the images of the accordion part below, I’ll have to practice many hours to learn this music!
+Henry joked: As you can tell from the images of the accordion part below, I had to practice many hours to learn this music!
 No, actually the accordion part is ridiculously simple.
 In fact, even a beginner could probably play it.
 Howard Shore did not use the accordion as a solo instrument, he used it as an accompaniment instrument to help create the atmosphere in sound of the home of the hobbits: The Shire.

 The Shire is a small but beautiful, idyllic and fruitful land, beloved by its hobbit inhabitants.
 They have agriculture and crafts, but no industry.
 The landscape consists of meadows and woods, like the English countryside.
 The Shire is a (mostly) peaceful and laid-back place where people are in no hurry to go anywhere and many residents enjoy meeting their friends after work at the Green Dragon Inn (the local pub) for a mug of fresh-brewed ale and a few puffs of smoke from Old Toby pipe tobacco, the finest weed grown in the Southfarthing.